-If you’ve spent time searching for a trucking job, you have probably noticed two distinct types of truck driving jobs: over the road trucking (OTR trucking) and less than truckload trucking (LTL trucking).
+If you’ve spent time searching for a truck driving job, you have probably noticed two distinct types of truck driving jobs: over the road trucking (OTR trucking) and less than truckload trucking (LTL trucking).
 While neither job is better than the other, each one comes with its own advantages and disadvantages.
 Below is a short comparison of the two classifications, to help you decide which direction to take your trucking career.

 A typical OTR driver will travel to several locations in one day.
 Employers call this an “irregular route.”
 The location could be anywhere in the country with any expected destination or time.
 Drivers don’t have a set schedule or route and are expected to travel across the country which can mean weeks or months away from home.